-DNS names must be resolved to IP addresses when communication with the named host is required.
+DNS names MUST be resolved to IP addresses when communication with the named host is required.
 This raises a temporal aspect to defining MIB objects whose value is a DNS name: When is the name translated to an address?

 For example, consider an object defined to indicate a forwarding destination, and whose value is a DNS name.
 When does the forwarding entity resolve the DNS name?
-Each time forwarding occurs?
-Once, when the object was instantiated?
+Each time forwarding occurs or just once when the object was instantiated?